dhrubo55/personal-blog/content/posts/day97-part3.md

     }
 }

-// SOLUTION: Use tryLock with timeout public void method2() {
+// FIX: Use tryLock with timeout
+// If can't acquire second lock, release first and retry public void method2() {
     lock2.lock();
     try {